PoCInnovation/Workshops/software/30.Firebase/README.md

 ### Step 6 - Cloud functions
 The last step u must configure cloud functions and use it for transform the step 5 to cloud functions.
-We will help u abit for this
+We will help you a bit for this

 First of all run these command:
 ```